 REGISTERING & REQUESTING A BALLOT

 Absent UOCAVA voters may use the FPCA to register and request an absentee ballot.
-Requests from absent uniformed services voters are good through two federal elections.
+Requests from absent uniformed services voters are good through the end of the current calendar year.

 In lieu of the FPCA, absent UOCAVA registered voters may make a written request, issued by the county board of elections or the voter, for registration and/or absentee ballot request provided the request contains the following information: